ibm-cloud-docs/openwhisk/prep.md

     ```
     {: pre}

-    **Note**: While most `npm` packages install JavaScript sources on `npm install`, some also install and compile binary artifacts.
+    While most `npm` packages install JavaScript sources on `npm install`, some also install and compile binary artifacts.
 The archive file upload supports only JavaScript dependencies.
 If the archive includes binary dependencies, action invocations might not succeed.
+    {: note}

-3. Create a `.zip` archive containing all files, including all dependencies.
+3. Create a `.zip` archive that contains all files, including all dependencies.

     ```
     zip -r action.zip *
     ```
     {: pre}

-    Windows users: Using the Windows Explorer action for creating the .zip file results in an incorrect file structure. {{site.data.keyword.openwhisk_short}} .zip actions must have `package.json` at the root of the archive, but Windows Explorer places it inside a nested folder.
+    **Windows users** Using the Windows Explorer action for creating the .zip file results in an incorrect file structure. {{site.data.keyword.openwhisk_short}} .zip actions must have `package.json` at the root of the archive, but Windows Explorer places it inside a nested folder.
 Use the `zip` command instead.
     {: tip}